Gtajisan/MTK-FARHAN/README.md

 ### Dump preloader
 - Device has to be in bootrom mode and preloader has to be intact on the device
 ```
-python mtk dumppreloader [--ptype=["amonet","kamakiri","kamakiri2","hashimoto"]] [--filename=preloader.bin]
+python mtk dumppreloader [--ptype=["amonet","FATHAN","FATHAN2","hashimoto"]] [--filename=preloader.bin]
 ```

 ### Dump brom
 - Device has to be in bootrom mode, or da mode has to be crashed to enter damode
-- if no option is given, either kamakiri or da will be used (da for insecure targets)
+- if no option is given, either FATHAN or da will be used (da for insecure targets)
-- if "kamakiri" is used as an option, kamakiri is enforced
+- if "FATHAN" is used as an option, FATHAN is enforced
-- Valid options are : "kamakiri" (via usb_ctrl_handler attack), "amonet" (via gcpu) and "hashimoto" (via cqdma)
+- Valid options are : "FATHAN" (via usb_ctrl_handler attack), "amonet" (via gcpu) and "hashimoto" (via cqdma)

 ```
-python mtk dumpbrom --ptype=["amonet","kamakiri","hashimoto"] [--filename=brom.bin]
+python mtk dumpbrom --ptype=["amonet","FATHAN","hashimoto"] [--filename=brom.bin]
 ```

 For to dump unknown bootroms, use brute option :